Punctuality

 What do I do if I don’t agree with your policy on punctuality?

-Much of our attendance policy is designed to satisfy DfE regulation but as always, if you feel an approach is unfair or unreasonable, then you can write to the Headteacher and/or Governing Body asking for a review.
+Our attendance and punctuality policy is in line with DfE regulation but, as always, if you feel an approach is unfair or unreasonable, then you can write to the Headteacher and/or Governing Body asking for a review.
 However, whilst any such policy is in place, the school will operate as stated.